US financial operations guide for outsourcing and offshoring service providers

 One of the best ways to control and mitigate risks is to anticipate them in your contract with your vendors.

-State in your contract precisely who is responsible for doing what.
+State exactly who's responsible for doing what in your contract.
 Ensure that you have privacy, trade secrets, and intellectual property protection provisions in the contract.
 Also, your agreement should provide a method and place for resolving disputes.
 You may also want to include certain kinds of remedies in the contract terms, especially any conduct that might result in termination of the relationship.

-Include specified methods for payments in your contracts and remedies for failed payments.
+Include specified payment methods and remedies for failed payments in your contracts.
 A clear explanation of how vendors receive payment is critical for dealing with any outsourced service (domestic or abroad).

 Poor payment handling often negatively affects both the cost of projects and relationships with your provider(s)

-• Example: You pay an invoice in U.S. dollars, even though the invoice amount is in Great British Pounds.
-Funds run through a correspondent bank, charging your business fees while potentially slowing down the final payment from hitting the bank account of your service provider.
+• Example: You pay an invoice in US dollars, even though the invoice amount is in Great British Pounds.
+The funds run through a correspondent bank, which charges your business fees while potentially slowing down the final payment from hitting your service provider's bank account.

-Consider using our Airwallex Borderless Business Cards to handle and manage business payments quickly.
+Consider using our Airwallex Corporate Cards to handle and manage business payments quickly.
 In addition, exchange rates are automatic, saving you fees each time you pay vendors.

 In partnerships, everyone is responsible and liable for the actions of any other partner.
 So, treat your offshore vendors and service providers as partners.
 Ensure you know enough about each provider not to worry about their acts creating your liability.

-• Communicate: Make sure you keep in contact with your offshore colleagues and encourage them to stay in contact with you.
-It’s unnecessary to travel but use phone calls and video conferences where possible.
+• Communicate: Keep in contact with your offshore colleagues and encourage them to do the same.
+Travel is unnecessary, but use phone calls and video conferences where possible.
 Don’t wait for a crisis to talk.

 • Share Your Aims: Make sure your offshore service providers and vendors understand and share your goals and objectives.
-Where appropriate, don’t just use them – work together with their staff and yours.
+Don’t just use them where appropriate – work with their staff and yours.

-• Try to Avoid Feeling Like It’s a One-Off: Let your offshore people understand that this can be more than a one-time venture.
+• Avoid feeling like it’s a one-off: Let your offshore people understand this can be more than a one-time venture.
 Instead, build relationships and continue working together.

 Try to build efficiency and, where appropriate, speed into your processing with offshore vendors and service providers.

-• Make Quick Responses a Goal: Delays by clients (i.e., you) are significant factors in project delays.
+• Make quick responses a goal: Client delays (i.e., yours) are significant factors in project delays.
 Don’t be that client; get a reputation with your service providers and vendors for responding quickly and intelligently to their requests.

-Want to avoid litigation and trouble with any regulators or lawyers?
-Make sure to protect intellectual property, customer data, and any other private information your organization is charged with keeping safe.
+Want to avoid litigation and trouble with regulators or lawyers?
+Protect intellectual property, customer data, and any other private information your organization is charged with keeping safe.

 • Verify your networking monitoring settings